cfortiz/bootcamp-project-3/README.md

 * [Javascript Mapping](http://localhost:8000/javascript_mapping.html)
 * [Time Series Map](http://localhost:8000/time_series_map.html)

+Press CTRL-C on the console (might require repeated pressing) to stop the python http server.

 ### Streamlit

 To run the Streamlit dashboard, first run the following from the project's root